Characters: Magic The Gathering Planeswalkers

 - Heroic Willpower: Ignited his Planeswalker spark by working tirelessly to stop temporal distortions around Dominaria and by building new inventions.

-- Light 'em Up: Appearently can summon wisps of light to guide his path.
-By Scars of Mirrodin, he shows profficiency in White mana.
+- Light 'em Up: Apparently can summon wisps of light to guide his path.
+By Scars of Mirrodin, he shows proficiency in White mana.

 - Red Oni, Blue Oni: Blue Oni to Koth's Red Oni.

 - The Smart Guy: In the Scars of Mirrodin storyline, Venser is the logical, sciencey member of the lead trio.
 A telling moment is how in an early encounter with Phyrexian horrors, his instinct is to take samples and study them.

 - Space and Time Master: Following in Teferi's footsteps, he can send things into the future (that is, to the end of your turn), send creatures directly to the enemy (make them unblockable), and erase things from existence (his emblem).